“You are not under the Law of God” Exposed

 But still the confusion is there: “You are not under the Law but under grace“?
 Are we under the Law of YHVH, or under His grace?
 Which one is it and can it be both?

-And the answer is right there, too, “For sin shall not rule over you [you are not under the law of sin], [why?] for you are not under the law [of sin] but under grace.
+We are coming closer to the truth and the answer is right there, too, “For sin shall not rule over you [you are not under the law of sin], [why?] for you are not under the law [of sin] but under grace.

 In the most famous statement which has gain “the power” of a mantra in the Christian theology, the words of brother Shaul “under the law” have been twisted and altered to mean “under the Law of God”, i.e. the Law of YHVH is done away with: something neither has Shaul said, nor the other apostles, much less Messiah Yeshua Himself.